bcgov/api-serv-cloud-infra/docs/decom.md

 If the deployment is successful:

-- Uncomment `"aws_iam_role_policy_attachment"` Resouces from the earlier steps.
+- Uncomment `"aws_iam_role_policy_attachment"` Resouces from the earlier step.
-- Save file, then rerun `terragrun run-all apply`.
+- Save file, then rerun `terragrunt run-all apply`.
 This will create/modify some additional resources.

-Once complete, the project should be in a working state and can be deployed using GitHub workflow files.
+Once complete, the project should be in a working state and can be deployed using standard GitHub Actions workflow.